 His theatre credits include:

-US: Most recently: Harvest Carruther in Perfecting the kiss (NuBox Theater (Off Off Broadway).
+US: Most recently: Harvest Carruthers in Perfecting the kiss at the NuBox Theater / John Desotelle Studio.
 Grandson in In defence of Cruella DeVil, The Stranger in The road less traveled and James in Still Waters all for BritBits 9 at the Manhattan Theatre Club – NYC (Off Broadway).
-Phil in Dream Team (Videograf – NYC), Alfie in Clearance (Videograf – NYC) – both for BritBits 8, produced by Mind the Gap Theatre NYC, Michael Powell in I.C.U.
+Phil in Dream Team and Alfie in Clearance (Videograf – NYC) – both for BritBits 8, produced by Mind the Gap Theatre NYC, Michael Powell in I.C.U.
 (Sonnet Theater, Producers Club, Off Off Broadway) and Man in I am yours now (Space on White – New York debut)

-UK: Most recently, Brian in Feast of fool.
+UK: Most recently, various workers and The Man in Fear and misery of the Third Reich at the well-renowned Brockley Jack Theatre.
+Brian in Feast of fools, a fully devised play by the cast.
 Professor Flint in Professor Bernhardi.
 Hugo was part of a performance art project entitled The Unutterable Thing in which he created the role of “The Termite’.
 Hugo created the role of The Chinaman in the UK premiere of the full production of Helmer Hardcore.
 The Chinaman in the rehearsed reading of Helmer Hardcore – a UK premiere.
 Hugo was part of the ensemble of On the ropes (Spaced 2014) – an experimental piece of performance art combining deep Meisner improvisations and stage combat.
 He regularly takes part in rehearsed script readings for the London Playwriting Lab.
 Kevin in Mummy’s Boy (The Space – rehearsed reading).
 Thomas Ansen in Kingdom Come (The Actors Centre), Martin Wickerwall in Money (The Space), Man in I am yours now (The Lord Stanley & The Space, Docklands), General Lin Zexu in Steampunk Opium wars (National Maritime Museum), Roger Hardy in Woodpeckers and Barry Manilow (The Cornerhouse), Xang in Branded (Old Vic Theatre), Trev in Laters (Tristan Bates Theatre), Cheng in Privates on parade (Jermyn Street Theatre).
 Hugo created the role of Kegs in the London premiere of Andrew Lippa’s The Wild Party (Riverside Studios).
 Aubery in Everybody wants to be Bette Davis (Marlborough Theatre, Brighton).
 He also created the part of Harry in Bet she’s not your girlfriend!
 (White Bear Theatre).
 Aaron in Live with somebody you love (Bridewell Theatre), Emilio in Working (Hendon Hall), Ru in Merrily we roll along (Mermaid Studio Theatre).

 The Netherlands: Jesus Christ Superstar, The Virgin and Mr Mistoffoles in Cats, all at Stichting Musical Vught.